namanjain27/Territorial-Attack/README.md

                                                  Helped in bug finding and bug fixing related to game objects.

-                                                 Gathered the feedback and opinions for further improvement in the game during the testing phase.
+                                                 Gathered the feedback and opinions for further improvement during the testing phase.